 Habit tracking, logging and so on works!
 It’s because it feels good to keep going when you’re already doing well.

 When I look back at my habit tracker and see that I’ve stuck to my meal plan and exercised every day for the past week, it motivates me to do it for another week and on and on and on.

 You’ll Start to Notice Patterns

-When I began looking back at my fitness logs, I noticed some patterns.
+When I began looking back at my food and exercise log for weight loss, I noticed some patterns.
 Patterns like, I’m more likely to indulge in a glass of wine or pasta (or BOTH!) on Payroll Tuesdays, or I miss my workouts more on the weekends than I do during the week, or I always overeat when I go out with a particular group of friends.

 Identifying these patterns has helped me to better plan for them.

 If it’s been a particularly difficult day at work, I make sure to turn the kettle on as soon as I get home.
 This way, settling down with a cup of tea is just as easy as a glass of wine.

 If I have a low-key, un-structured weekend coming up, I schedule time with myself to take a walk or get in a good session at the gym.

 When I go out with friends who notoriously encourage me to overeat, I’ll have a small, healthy snack or meal before going out so I’m less hungry.

 Why Maintaining a Food and Exercise Log for Weight Loss Helps